clearlinux/clear-linux-documentation/source/tutorials/php.rst

    Additional .ini files parsed:

-This output indicates that PHP will read the php.ini file from `/usr/share/defaults/php` and will then load any further configuration from :file:`.ini` files in `/etc/php.d/`.
-We use the :file:`my-php.ini` file in `/etc/php.d` for our specific needs, and allow the defaults to be read from `/usr/share/defaults/php/`.
-Note that the :file:`my-php.ini` file is not parsed yet -- this is because the file has no content at this point, and is disregarded.
+This output indicates that PHP will read the php.ini file from :file:`/usr/share/defaults/php` and will then load any further configuration from :file:`.ini` files in :file:`/etc/php.d/`.
+We use the :file:`my-php.ini` file in :file:`/etc/php.d` for our specific needs, and allow the defaults to be read from :file:`/usr/share/defaults/php/`.
+Note that the :file:`my-php.ini` file has not been parsed yet -- this is because the file has no content at this point, and is disregarded.

 Install PHP extensions